Zajno/common-utils/README.md

 ## Challenges & TODOs

 1. This library should be and will be updated frequently.
 When and how to integrate these changes?
-For small projects that would not be required, but for long-running once would be essential.
+For small projects that would not be required, but for long-running ones the strategy would be essential.
 2. It needs [more] tests.